 Link - viewtopic.php?f=10&t=220489&newpost=3396421

 The funded ratio (FR) is a metric that can be used to monitor your retirement investment plan.
-It is simply the ratio of assets to liabilities, where the assets are the size of your portfolio and the liabilities are the present value of your targeted retirement income stream.
-The easiest way to estimate the liabilities in the denominator is to price a deferred real life annuity that has payouts that match your targeted retirement income that is derived from your portfolio and begins payments in your expected retirement year.
+The FR tells you how much of your retirement income goal you can purchase today.
+It is simply the ratio of your assets to your liabilities, where the assets are the size of your portfolio and the liabilities are the present value (PV) of your targeted retirement income stream.
+A relatively easy and straightforward way to estimate the PV of the liabilities in the denominator is to price a deferred real life annuity that has payouts that match your targeted retirement income and begins payments in your expected retirement year.
 For example, you want to withdrawal $30,000/year ($2,500/month) from your portfolio.
 Before retirement price a deferred real life annuity that pays out $2,500/month beginning on your expected retirement date.
 In retirement price an immediate real life annuity for the same $2,500/month payout.*

 One additional step needs to be taken before retirement.
 Deferred real life annuities do not adjust for inflation before the payouts begin.
 That means you need to estimate inflation between now and the retirement date and adjust the real income target by that amount.
 For example, if you are ten years from retirement and you estimate cumulative inflation over the next ten years to be 20%, you need to raise the income target in the annuity price by 20%.
 I would use the break-even inflation rate calculated from the Treasury-TIPS spread for the inflation estimate.
 The difference between the yield on a nominal Treasury and the real yield on a TIPS bond is the break-even inflation rate.
 For the above example, you would use the break-even rate between 10 year nominals and TIPS.
 The yields on nominal Treasuries and TIPS can be found here.